figglewatts/toriicli/README.md

 $ pip install toriicli
 ```

+## Prerequisites
+- Python 3.7+
+- Unity, installed via Unity Hub
+- NuGet and MSBuild (if you want to use the NuGet subcommand)

 ## Main functionality
 `toriicli` has commands for the following:
 - `build`: Build a Torii project
 - `find`: Find an installation of Unity
 - `new`: Create a new Torii project
 - `release`: Release a Torii project
+- `nuget`: Manage NuGet packages for project

 ## Common options
 - `-p, --project-path`: The path to the `toriiproject.yml` file of the project.